AI Prompting in 2026: A Crash Course

 4. Context is the whole game

-Humans hold about 7 things in active working memory.
+Humans hold only a handful of things in active working memory: classic estimates say about seven, newer ones closer to four.
 Modern AI models can hold hundreds of thousands of words at once, sometimes a million.
 To put that in proportion: about 750,000 words is the first 4 to 5 Harry Potter books, or several days of continuous speech.
 The model can read all of it before answering.

 But it can only read what you give it.
 Context is everything that ends up in the model's window for a given response: the system prompt the product set, the descriptions of any tools it can call (web search, code, file access), your prompt, the chat history of this conversation, and any files you uploaded.